BrantKeener/sublist-sort/README.md

 Cloning and forking with git are easy.
 To clone, head over to [sublist-sort](https://github.com/BrantKeener/sublist-sort) and navigate using the clone or download button.
 Copy the link, and perform
 `git clone {copied link}`.

+If you would just like to run the full program with a DB, click on the [Sublist Heroku Link](https://lit-everglades-84165.herokuapp.com/).

 ### Prerequisites

 If you wish to simply test the data sorting methodologies, you can simply test it at [sublist-sort](https://brantkeener.github.io/sublist-sort/).
 This will pull up the github pages which has an array designed just like the response data from the server.